JellyTitan/Sofle-Pico/README.md

 2.54mm Round Female Pin Header | 4 sets of 20 | They commonly come in strips of 40.
 They don't always snap in half cleanly, so get extra | [Aliexpress](https://www.aliexpress.us/item/2251832729504304.html)
 Needle pin male connectors | 80 | Diode legs would also work, but these little sets of 4 are nice to work with. | [Aliexpress](https://www.aliexpress.us/item/2251832650595759.html?spm=a2g0o.order_list.order_list_main.186.15a91802YueygY&gatewayAdapt=glo2usa)
 ### Optional - Solenoid
 The solenoid feature is still a work in progress.
-It is designed to attach to a seperate backplate.
+It is designed to attach to a separate backplate.
 Based on this [diagram by Adafruit](https://cdn-shop.adafruit.com/product-files/412/solenoid_driver.pdf).
 [QMK Docs for solenoid.](https://docs.qmk.fm/#/feature_haptic_feedback?id=solenoids) This needs to be re-worked to account for the lower voltage and draw of the Pico.
 (I tried the existing circuit with a 1k resistor - Pico was not strong enough).
 | Name | Count | Remarks | Potential Storefront |